 Multiple Time Frames is the analysis that is tracking a currency pair in different time frames.
 Larger time frames (three different time periods) for long-term trend-setting, allow for a wide enough reading in the market.
 While shorter time frames are used to spot ideal entries into the market.
 Sometimes it also causes significant data loss.

 Converting between time frames often uses a common ratio of 1:4 or 1:6.
 This method helps to quickly access and detect smaller fluctuations.
 The disadvantage of this method is that it doesn’t work because price movements are geared towards the overall trade.
 It can also lead to unnecessary stress when the market moves quickly.

 More specifically, traders can magnify the 10-minute chart at a 1:6 scale or the 15-minute chart at a 1:4 scale when viewing trends on the hourly chart.

-Multiple Time Frames Analysis Using Counter-Trend Trading
+Multiple Time Frames Analysis Using Counter-Trend Trading in 2022

 The chart below shows that on a higher time frame you can establish resistance, which is shown as 1 (resistance level).
 At resistance, you might be looking to enter a short-term trade, after the price bounced off the resistance level.

 The short entry shown in the chart is 2 (short entry point on higher time frame).
 Then you would place a stop loss above the resistance, shown in the chart as 3 (stop loss above resistance level).
 This results in a stop loss distance of 19.5 pips, which is showing as 4 (higher risk of 19.5 pips).
 However, you can reduce this risk by using a lower timeframe to enter.

 You can reduce your risk by switching to a lower timeframe and consider entering a short trade after the price has broken out of the resistance level.